Troll Falls Hike

 Troll Falls is a pleasant hike perfect for families.
 The path to Troll Falls is clear, and the return journey through Hay Meadow offers wonderful views of the surrounding peaks.

 While walking, keep your eyes open for little Troll dolls in the trees.
-While at one point there were dozens of Troll Dolls, we only found 2 in our most recent hike.
+While at one point there were dozens of Troll dolls, we only found two on our most recent hike.

-After about 1.5km the path splits, with the right-hand path going to Hay Meadow, and the left-hand path continuing to Troll Falls.
-Go left and you are soon beside Marmot Creek, which you follow up to Troll Falls.
+After about 0.9mi the path splits, with the right-hand path going to Hay Meadow, and the left-hand path continuing to Troll Falls.
+Go left and you’ll soon arrive next to Marmot Creek, which you follow up to Troll Falls.

-Troll Falls are a pleasant waterfall, and you can walk on a short trail to the left of Troll Falls, to get closer to the cliffs.
+Troll Falls is a pleasant waterfall, and you can walk on a short trail to the left of falls, to get closer to the cliffs.
 Children love getting close to the rock wall and looking around this pretty place.

-From Troll Falls, most people simply walk back the way they came, which is a bit of a shame, as you can also visit Hay Meadow, which is very pretty.
+From Troll Falls, most hikers simply walk back the way they came, which is a bit of a shame, as you can also visit Hay Meadow, which is very pretty.

-To get to Hay Meadow, follow the route back down Marmot Creek for 5 minutes or so.
-Along the way you pass several smaller trails branching off to your left, but you’re looking for a broad path that goes to the left where the trail you came in on goes to the right.
+To get to Hay Meadow, follow the route back down Marmot Creek for five minutes or so.
+Along the way, you pass several smaller trails branching off to your left, but you’re looking for a broad path that goes to the left, where the trail you came in on goes to the right.

-Take this new trail and in about 150m pass over a gravel road (and under the electricity wires) and continue on the other side into the woods.
+Take this new trail and in about 492ft pass over a gravel road (and under the electricity wires) and continue on the other side into the woods.

 From the Kananaskis River, take the clear trail as it heads off to the south.
 You have 1.0km until your next turn, and along the way you’ll get another nice view of the Kananaskis River and then spend some time in a trail in the forest.

-Keep your eye out for a turn to the right, where you can see the electricity poles, and take it.
-Follow the path for 75m and come to the gravel road below the electricity poles, turn left and you are back at your car.
+Keep your eyes peeled for a turn to the right, where you can see the electricity poles, and take it.
+Follow the path for 246ft and come to the gravel road below the electricity poles, turn left and you’ve arrivedback at your car.

-Have a look at the map before you do this hike, it helps you understand the general direction you are going.
+Have a look at the map before you do this hike, it helps to understand the general direction you are going in.
 Use the corridor for the electricity poles as a marker while you hike.

 Troll Falls is spectacular in winter, as the falls are frozen.
-You may need microspikes or snowshoes, but this is a good hike.
+You may need microspikes or snowshoes, but this is a great winter hike.
+Check out the Troll Falls snowshoe guide for more information.

 While there are some paths that lead up to view the falls from above, Alberta Parks advises hikers that the trail is only maintained to Troll Falls and not the areas beyond.
 There is a significant fall hazard if you venture beyond the sanctioned trail.